MSU-CSIS/telecoupling-toolbox/README.md

         * Double-click on the `ArcGIS103_Py32_libs.bat` file
         * If you get errors that prevent installation of any of the required packages, please contact us with detailed information
     * **ArcGIS 10.4.x (standard 32-bit version)**:
-        * Open the folder `PyLibs`
+        * Open the folder `PyLibs` found inside the (unzipped) telecoupling project folder
         * Double-click on the `ArcGIS104_Py32_libs.bat` file
     * **ArcGIS 10.5.x (standard 32-bit version)**:
-        * Open the folder `PyLibs`
+        * Open the folder `PyLibs` found inside the (unzipped) telecoupling project folder
         * Double-click on the `ArcGIS105_Py32_libs.bat` file

 ## Install the R-ArcGIS Bridge
 ---------------------

 In order to allow interaction between ArcGIS and the R software, you will need to follow the next few steps:

-* Open ArcMap (**NOTE: make sure you have admin rights on your computer or the next steps will not work!**)
+1. Open ArcMap (**NOTE: make sure you have admin rights on your computer or the next steps will not work!**)
-* Find and open the Geoprocessing ArcToolbox window (Menu > Geoprocessing > ArcToolbox)
+2. Find and open the Geoprocessing ArcToolbox window (Menu > Geoprocessing > ArcToolbox)

 ![Figure 1](Figs/ex1.png)

-* Right-click the ArcToolbox folder and select "Add Toolbox..."
+3. Right-click the ArcToolbox folder and select "Add Toolbox..."

 ![Figure 2](Figs/ex2.png)

-* Browse to the `r-bridge-install-master` folder found inside the unzipped telecoupling project folder and select the `R Integration.pyt` toolbox
+4. Browse to the `r-bridge-install-master` folder found inside the unzipped telecoupling project folder and select the `R Integration.pyt` toolbox

 ![Figure 3](Figs/ex3.png)

-* After the toolbox has been added to the ArcToolbox list, click on it to open it and double-click on the `Install R Bindings` tool to open its interface.
+5. After the toolbox has been added to the ArcToolbox list, click on it to open it and double-click on the `Install R Bindings` tool to open its interface.
 Click on OK to run it.

 ![Figure 4](Figs/ex4.png)

 If you need more details and information, ESRI has developed a nice [Github webpage](https://github.com/R-ArcGIS/r-bridge-install) with lots of useful documentation on how to install a set of libraries to make sure R and ArcGIS can talk to each other.